LukeMS/keltor/rst/index.rst

 A jor's skin is tough and they tend toward earthy color tones with black rings running down the tail.
 Tribals, however, have a fondness for other colors and domesticated jor have been bred for different colors and patterns when possible.
 Often times, the brighter and/or more extravagant skin patterns are used by tribal members with higher social status.

 The breeding has led to a healthy jor trade among the tribals.
-In the past half century more non-tribals have been acquiring jor for use as mounts, at least in southern Sulkor.
+In the past half century more non-tribals have been acquiring jor for use as mounts, at least in southern `Sulkor`_.
 Over the last decade jor racing has been spreading.
-Some of the cities in Sulkor now have large, sandy rings used as jor tracks.
+Some of the cities in `Sulkor`_ now have large, sandy rings used as jor tracks.
 They hold daily races for both sport and gambling.
 Likewise, jor breeding is moving beyond the tribals.

 Basic Encounter Table Format